CZ-NIC/knot-resolver/manager/README.md

 * `poe run` - runs the manager from the source
 * `poe test` - unit tests
+* `poe tox` - unit tests in all supported Python versions
 * `poe check` - static code analysis
 * `poe fixdeps` - update installed dependencies according to the project's configuration
+* `poe clean` - cleanup the repository from unwanted files

 All possible commands can be listed by running the `poe` command without arguments.
 The definition of these commands can be found in the `pyproject.toml` file.